adamfowleruk/OpenABM-Covid19/README.md

 1. `examples/inv_inc_gamma_gsl` and `examples/inv_inc_gamma_stats` compare the incomplete inverse gamma solving algorithms of each library
 2. `examples/random_data_gsl` and `examples/random_data_stats` compare every function defined in `random.h` for a variety of inputs.
 Running these commands and then using a visual text diff programme will show how comparable the results from each library are
+3. `examples/stats-libraries-comparison.ipynb` is a Jupyter Notebook that takes the output of random_data_* test runs from GSL and the Stats library, and compares them at scale.
+This shows that both libraries provide reliable random number generation.

 _____